Thursday, October 17, 2024

 THE VOLUME CONTROL

 So is this a radio you should buy?
-I think if you can get past the obvious difference in screen color and volume control operation (as explained above), YES.
-It offers features you can't find on just about any other 10 meter radio on the market in the $200-$230 price range (they go on sale frequently).
-It is a 60w radio, and even though there are other radios that puts out 80 watts, a 20w difference wouldn't be noticed by the station at the other end.
+I think if you aren't picky about the actual display color not matching the photo in all the advertising literature, and how the volume control operation works (as explained above), YES!!.
+The QT60 PRO offers features you can't find on just about any other 10 meter radio on the market in the same price range (they go on sale frequently as well).
+It's a 60w radio, and even though there are other radios that puts out 80 watts, a 20w difference wouldn't be noticed by the station at the other end.
 Remember: It takes a 4x increase in your output power to get a 1 S-Unit increase, so a 20 watt difference wouldn't even slightly nudge the other guys S-Meter any higher.

 Given the features you may not find on another radio, the stable receiver and transmitter that doesn't drift, and sale pricing that will surely happen next month on Black Friday or Cyber Monday sales, in it's price range, this is one of those radios to beat.
 Both the QT60 and 60Pro are programmable via a port next to the external speaker jack on the back of the radio.
 I've downloaded the software, I have the cable, I just haven't had time to play around with the software.
 When I do, I'll write a separate post, or add it at the bottom of this one.